Carcassonne: History

 Carcassonne became famous for its role in the Albigensian Crusades when the city was a stronghold of Occitan Cathars.
-In August 1209 the crusading army of the Papal Legate, abbot Arnaud Amalric, forced its citizens to surrender.
-Viscount Raymond-Roger de Trencavel was imprisoned whilst negotiating his city's surrender and died in mysterious circumstances three months later in his own dungeon.
-The people of Carcassonne were allowed to leave—in effect, expelled from their city with nothing more than the shirt on their backs.
+In August 1209 the crusading army of the Papal Legate, abbot Arnaud Amalric, besieged the city.
+Viscount Raymond-Roger de Trencavel was imprisoned while negotiating his city's surrender and died in mysterious circumstances three months later in his dungeon.
+The people of Carcassonne were allowed to leave—in effect, expelled from their city with nothing more than the shirts on their backs.
 Simon de Montfort was appointed the new viscount and added to the fortifications.

-In 1240, Trencavel's son tried to reconquer his old domain but in vain.
+In 1240, Trencavel's son tried unsuccessfully to reconquer his old domain.
 The city submitted to the rule of the kingdom of France in 1247.
 Carcassonne became a border fortress between France and the Crown of Aragon under the 1258 Treaty of Corbeil.
 King Louis IX founded the new part of the town across the river.
 He and his successor Philip III built the outer ramparts.
 Contemporary opinion still considered the fortress impregnable.
-During the Hundred Years' War, Edward the Black Prince failed to take the city in 1355, although his troops destroyed the Lower Town.
+During the Hundred Years' War, Edward the Black Prince failed to take the city in 1355, although his troops destroyed the lower town.

 In 1659, the Treaty of the Pyrenees transferred the border province of Roussillon to France, and Carcassonne's military significance was reduced.
-Its fortifications were abandoned and the city became mainly an economic center that concentrated on the woollen textile industry, for which a 1723 source quoted by Fernand Braudel found it "the manufacturing center of Languedoc".
-It remained so until the Ottoman market collapsed at the end of the eighteenth century, thereafter reverting to a country town.
+Its fortifications were abandoned and the city became mainly an economic center of the woollen textile industry, for which a 1723 source quoted by Fernand Braudel found it "the manufacturing center of Languedoc".
+It remained so until the Ottoman market collapsed at the end of the eighteenth century, then reverted to a country town.
+The town hall, known as Hôtel de Rolland, was completed in 1761.

 Historical importance

-Carcassonne was the first fortress to use hoardings in times of siege.
-Temporary wooden platforms and walls would be fitted to the upper walls of the fortress through square holes in the face of the wall, providing protection to defenders on the wall and allowing defenders to go out past the wall to drop projectiles on attackers at the wall beneath, acting much like permanent machicolation.
+During sieges, temporary wooden platforms and walls would be fitted to the upper walls of the fortress through square holes in the face of the wall, providing protection to defenders on the wall and allowing defenders to go out past the wall to drop projectiles on attackers at the wall beneath.